 Key features include:

-- Study abroad opportunities at leading institutions around the world including the prestigious Vancouver Film School and PACE University in New York among others
+- Study abroad opportunities at leading institutions around the world

 - Industry placement module that offers you the opportunity to gain first-hand experience of working in industry